 Initially, the mine’s management had two clear, yet difficult, objectives.
 First, it was important to find a diamond weighing no less than 0.25 carats, which would indicate that their exploration was not for naught.
 Secondly, they would search for a layer or ‘pipe’ created by the rainy season’s regular patterns, which would bear these diamonds and allow for commercial mining of the site.
 Of course, the landscape presented a unique set of challenges, and made it difficult for samples to be exhumed, transported and studied.
 This gruelling and costly process was tirelessly undertaken by CRA Ltd., who would go on to become Rio Tinto.
 One fateful day, a geologist working on site came across a diamond embedded, of all places, in an ant hill.
 This discovery led to the remarkable unveiling of a cache of pink diamonds in a dry creek bed on the site, and the rest, as they say, is history.
 In 1979, after years of research and exploration, scientists were able to finally locate the holy grail of alluvial diamond deposits in Smoke Creek, of the Ragged Ranges.

 What was then known as CRA Ltd. would later become the mining giant we know today as Rio Tinto, and this site in remote Australia would soon attract the rapt attention of master jewellers and jewellery collectors alike, as pink diamonds grew in popularity.
 By 1984, construction had begun on what we now know was the Argyle mine.

-Experts predict that the Argyle mine will have exhausted its reserves of diamonds as soon as 2022, which means that the already extremely rare Argyle Pink Diamonds will become rarer still within just a few short years.
+The Argyle mine will exhaust its reserves of diamonds in November 2020, which means that the already extremely rare Argyle Pink Diamonds will become rarer still within just a few short years.
 With this in mind, an investment today in a pink diamond will not only mean a wise investment in an increasingly valuable gemstone, but an heirloom that will be treasured for generations to come.